Endotrivial modules for finite groups via homotopy theory: Introduction

 \subsection{Computational results}

-To illustrate the computational potential we will in Section~\ref{computations-sec} go through different classes of groups: symmetric, groups of Lie type, sporadic, $p$--solvable, and others, obtaining new results, and reproving a range of old results.
+We have already described how the results of this paper can be used to obtain a range of structural and computational results about $\TS$.
+To further illustrate the computational potential we will in Section~\ref{computations-sec} go through different classes of groups: symmetric, groups of Lie type, sporadic, $p$--solvable, and others, obtaining new results, and reproving a range of old results.
 We briefly summarize this:

-For sporadic groups the data needed to apply Theorems~\ref{limitformula}, \ref{centralizerthm} and \ref{fusionthm} has already largely been tabulated, due to interest from other reasons, as already mentioned.
-We demonstrate this for the Monster, where the more difficult primes $p=3,5,7,11$, and $13$, left open in the recent paper \cite{LM15sporadic}.
-We get that for those primes it is zero, except for $p=11$, where it is $\Z/5$; see Theorem~\ref{monsterthm}.
-It should be possible to fill in the remaining cases left open in \cite{LM15sporadic} using similar arguments, but this is outside the scope of the present paper.
+For sporadic groups $|\calS_p(G)|$ is sometimes known to agree with a building, where simple connectivity has been studied extensively (see \cite[\S9]{smith11}).
+However it is often easier to apply Theorems~\ref{limitformula}, \ref{centralizerthm}, \ref{fusionthm}, or \ref{grouptheory-pi1} directly, in particular since the necessary $p$--local data has already been tabulated, due to interest arising from counting conjectures in modular representation theory.
+We demonstrate this in \S\ref{sporadic-subsec} by showing that $\TS =0$ for $G$ the Monster and $k$ a field of characteristic $p=3,5,7,11$, or $13$, the primes left open in the recent paper \cite{LM15sporadic} (see Theorem~\ref{monsterthm}).
+It should be possible to fill in the remaining gaps in the existing sporadic group computations using similar arguments, though this is outside the scope of the present paper.
+(This has subsequently been carried out by David Craven \cite{craven21}.)